 What requirements should cocoa meet to be allowed on the European market?

-To enter the European cocoa market, you must comply with legal requirements on such matters as food safety, food contaminant levels and consumer labelling.
+To enter the European cocoa market, you must comply with legal requirements on e.g. food safety, food contaminant levels and consumer labelling.
 Furthermore, European cocoa buyers increasingly have additional requirements, especially in the field of food safety certification, Corporate Social Responsibility (CSR) and sustainability.
 Meeting these additional requirements can increase your chances on the market considerably.

 Buyer requirements can be divided into: